 Stony Creek (East) is formed by a confluence of local, natural, and sewered tributaries.
-Although lowlying areas in the vicinity of the channel in the Village of Alsip have a record of extensive flooding, the channel has been the recipient of varied state, county, and local improvements that have reduced most of the flooding problems.
+Although low-lying areas in the vicinity of the channel in the Village of Alsip have a record of extensive flooding, the channel has been the recipient of varied state, county, and local improvements that have reduced most of the flooding problems.
 There are two prominent areas along Stony Creek (East) that still present a flood hazard in Alsip: one at Central Park Avenue, at the confluence of Merrionette Park Ditch, and the other downstream of Cicero Avenue.
-Major damage during these floods can be attributed to basement flooding by flow through windows or doors, wall seepage, and backup of combined sewers.
+Major damage during these floods can be attributed to basement flooding by flowing through windows or doors, wall seepage, and backup of combined sewers.
 The worst flood on record in Alsip prior to 1965 was in October 1954, which was estimated to be a 2-percent-annual-chance flood.
 Other floods of significance occurred in July 1957 and September 1961.
 All of these floods affected Stony Creek (East) and Merrionette Park Ditch.
 In 1977, improvements to the flow in the creek and discharge into the Calumet Sag Channel were completed.

-Illinois FIRM SFHA
+FIRM SFHA

-In Illinois, maps area created to show Special Flood Hazard Areas (SFHA), which are areas having special flood, mudflow or flood-related erosion hazards and shown on a Flood Hazard Boundary Map (FHBM) or a Flood Insurance Rate Map (FIRM) Zone A, AO, A1-A30, AE, A99, AH, AR, AR/A, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-V30, VE or V).
+The following are maps to show the Special Flood Hazard Areas (SFHA), which are areas having special flood, mudflow or flood-related erosion hazards and shown on a Flood Hazard Boundary Map (FHBM) or a Flood Insurance Rate Map (FIRM) as Zone A, AO, A1-A30, AE, A99, AH, AR, AR/AE, AR/AH, AR/AO, AR/A1-A30, V1-V30, VE or V).
 1 FIRM SFHAs can be viewed on the National Flood Hazard Layer (NFHL).

-An Illinois FIRM SFHA map is illustrated below.
+The FIRM SFHA maps are illustrated below.